 For information about which tests you should take, talk to your high school or college academic counselor, or to the admissions offices at the colleges you are interested in attending.
 In the meantime, here’s a summary of most standardized tests.

-Some standardize tests for undergraduate admissions include SAT, ACT, AP Exams, CLEP.
-In addition, for graduate admissions required tests include GRE, LSAT, MCAT and GMAT.
+Some standardized tests for undergraduate admissions include SAT, ACT, AP Exams, CLEP.
+In addition, for graduate admissions required tests include GRE, LSAT, MCAT, and GMAT.

 Find a College

 - College Navigator by US Department of Education or Big Future by the CollegeBoard.
 Search for schools by location, degree programs, tuition and fees, and much more.